AD Architecture

 - Logical-DAG-aware checkpoint scheduling

-- Partial transpose / cross-country mode
+- Partial linear_transpose / cross-country mode

 - Late materialization heuristics